dtaipov/KeyChain/source/includes/_errors.md

 # Errors

 <aside class="notice">
 If you receive an error message, then the request could not be successfully processed.
 Here you can find out more about errors, so that you can prevent them next time.
-If you have trouble dealing with them, please refer to the [log files](#log-files) or [contact us](#developer-debug-information).
+If you have trouble dealing with them, please refer to the log files below or contact us.
 </aside>

 ## Error Handling

 In case of an error, the resulting answer will carry an error attribute and a description in human-readable form.
 All errors have the following format:

+> Error format

 ```json
 {"error": ..description.. }